bsmg/beat-saber-community-wiki/beginners-guide.md

 # Manual Installation
-Only resort to this if you absolutely know what you're doing, the installer is the recommended way to install mods.
+Only resort to this if you absolutely know what you're doing!
+A mod installer is the recommended way to install mods.
+See the section [above](##Installers)

 **Run the game at least once** before trying to mod the game!
 This applies to reinstalling your game too.